-Here are some of our favorite ways to collect feedback from customers and clients:
+Here are some of our favorite ways to improve product quality with input from customers and clients:

-Consider looking at things like the buying experience; how did they find it, the design, layout, and content over your product or service.
+Consider looking at things like the buying experience; how did they find it, the design, layout, and content of your product or service.

 Find out how easy it was for them to understand and how they are using your product.
-This is also a really great way to gain testimonials whilst you are evolving and working on your product range.
+This is also a really great way to gain testimonials while you are evolving and to improve product quality by working on your product range.

-Include a series of follow-up emails to your customers after they have purchased something from you that gauge their experience and response from buying from you.
+Include a series of follow-up emails to your customers after they have purchased something from you.
+Create an email marketing strategy that is centered on gauging their experience and responses to buying from you.

 Consider offering a bonus or an upgrade in return for answers, as this will often yield some great data and will make your customers more inclined to take part.

-You could also email a handful of your clients personally and invite them to jump on a live video stream with you, in order to gain some real time customer feedback.
-Or, you could invite them to email you back personally with their experiences of the product, so that they have a more personal approach.
+You could also email a handful of your clients personally and invite them to jump on a live video stream with you, in order to gain some real-time customer feedback to improve product quality.
+Or, you could invite them to email you back personally with their experiences of the product, so that they have a more personal experience with you.

-Selz has an amazing community of entrepreneurs with small-but-fierce businesses with a similar goal to sell online, so why not reach out to people whose work you admire and invite them to collaborate with you on a mutual critique?
+Selz has an amazing community of entrepreneurs with small-but-fierce businesses and a similar goal: to sell online.
+If you’re not already a part of the Selz community, you can try a free 14-day trial today.
+Why not reach out to people whose work you admire and invite them to collaborate with you on a mutual critique?

-You can also offer a free version of your product, perhaps to some other members of the Selz community, to invite them to give critical feedback on your product and the experience of it, in return for doing the same for them.
+You can also offer a free version of your product.
+Invite collaborators or customers to give critical feedback on your product and the experience of it, and do the same for them in return.

-You can use the feedback from your clients and community on your products to fuel your ideas for content creation too.
-After all, you will be finding out answers why your customers came to you in the first place, and you can use this as a starting point for more content.
+You can use the feedback from your clients and community to improve product quality to fuel your ideas for content creation too.
+After all, you will be finding out answers about why your customers came to you in the first place, and you can use this as a starting point for more content.

-Evolving the product does so much more than simply make a product that you’re selling better: It also opens up channels to engage with your clients and your audience; it allows you to hear from the real people who are buying from you, their wants, needs, their likes and dislikes, and it also help to inspire you for their future needs.
+Improving product quality does so much more than simply making a product that you’re selling better.
+It also opens up channels to engage with your clients and your audience, it allows you to hear from the real people who are buying from you, their wants, needs, their likes and dislikes, and it also helps to inspire you for their future needs.

 Not only that, but you are building up a great reputation for customer service by reaching out for feedback and showing that you care about what you sell.